-The letters l and r represent liquid consonants, the former lateral and the latter rhotic.
+The letters l and r represent liquid consonants, the former is lateral and the latter is rhotic.

 l: language, late, long.

 To pronounce liquid consonants the tongue produces a partial closure in the mouth without constricting the flow of air enough to create turbulence or friction.